Date

 A brief history of the School in Krakow

 The first school in Krakow took place in 2015.
 The initiator of this school was Dr. Andreas Kopf, who proposed Krakow as a place for a new school and contacted prof. Barbara Przewłocka, who later became the organizer of schools in Krakow.
 Luis Villanueva, who together with Andreas Kopf from EFIC, supported this initiative, had a great influence on the shape of the school.
 In the ongoing discussion on the subject of the school, Luis Villanueva’s opinion prevailed that an important problem in modern medicine is the translation of results from basic research into clinical trials and cooperation between clinicians and scientists.
-This subject was chosen as the leading one for the school in Krakow and it was a very good choice.
-The school received a very good reputation and the next ones were held in 2017 and 2019.
-After a break caused by the pandemic, now, in 2024, on June 26-30, the fourth edition of the school will be held.
+This subject was chosen as the leading one for the school in Krakow and it was a very good choice.The school received a very good opinion, and the next took place in 2017 and 2019.
+After a break caused by pandemia, the fourth edition of the school took place on June 26-30, 2024.

 Lecturers: 2015